Leeton Shire Council, at its April Ordinary Council meeting, endorsed its DRAFT 2017-2021 Delivery Program and 2017/18 Annual Operational Plan wh...

 Leeton Shire Council maintains 115km of urban sealed roads and 290km of rural sealed roads.

 Many of the roads have been constructed for quite some time and were not built to service modern day machinery and vehicles.
 Consequently sealed surfaces are susceptible to potholing and deformation.
 Leeton Shire Council regularly inspects these roads for problems, which are repaired as soon as practicable.
 Sealed surfaces become brittle and require resealing on a regular basis to ensure the gravel pavements underneath are protected from the intrusion of moisture.

 Annually Leeton Shire Council reseals approximately 12km of bitumen roads.

-Council also maintains 60km of Roads and Maritime Services (RMS) roads through a contract arrangement with Roads and Maritime Services is also serviced by Council.
+Council also maintains 60km of Roads and Maritime Services (RMS) roads through a contract arrangement with Roads and Maritime Services.

 To report a concern in relation to a road/s within the Leeton Shire road network please click here

 Leeton Shire Council is responsible for managing and maintaining the majority of roadside and township drains, except declared main roads which are looked after by Roads and Maritime Services (RMS), and Murrumbidgee Irrigation (MI) owned drains.

 Council is generally responsible for road and stormwater drainage issues.
 The following are the property owner’s responsibility: